 - Preventing the cellular transport of tyrosinase to a site where it becomes a catalyst in the pigmentation production phase.

 - Direct inactivation of the enzyme tyrosinase prior to catalysing the production of pigmentation.
-This occurs by the Glutathione combining with the copper containing active site of the enzyme.
 Once the enzyme tyrosinase is deactivated melanocytes are unable to reach maturation.

 - Deactivating free radicals which activate tyrosinase.